 Weak and damaged floorboards - in extreme cases, a foot or chair leg going through the floor can indicate a more serious problem.

 Crumbling wood - around corners or edges to roof joists or floorboards.

 Dead beetles - usually found near the infested timber or around nearby windowsills.

-Adult beetles - emerge from timbers at various times.
+Adult beetles - emerge from timbers between May and October.

 Eggs - these vary in size depending on the beetle, but all are difficult to spot with the naked eye.

 Wood Borer larvae - usually a creamy-white colour and curved in shape.

 If left untreated, wood borers can seriously weaken timber - this may lead to structural failure of timbers.